 Below are some of the most common Fiddle Leaf Fig symptoms, their potential causes, and how you can fix the problem.

 Potential Cause: Improper Watering and/or Improper Temperature

 Leaf drop is generally caused by getting too much or too little water.
 But exposure to temperature extremes—either hot or cold—can also cause Fiddle Leaf Figs to drop their leaves.

 How to fix it:

 First, check its location to see if too close to an A/C vent, heater, or draft and move it if necessary.
 Remember, that Fiddle Leaf Figs are native to warm, humid, tropical places where they get consistent moisture and even temperatures.
 Therefore, your tree will be happiest when kept in similar conditions.
 Keep the soil moist but not soggy.
-Water only when the top 3-4 inches of soil is dry.
+Water only when 50-75% of the soil volume is dry.
 You can also mist your Fiddle Leaf Fig regularly to boost its humidity.

 Plant Symptom: Brown spots on leaves

 Potential Cause 1: Root Rot